-In major changes to eCommerce rules, the Ministry of Consumer Affairs has specified that an eCommerce marketplace entity shall not sell any goods owned or controlled by it on such eCommerce marketplace platform.
-All the sellers on the platform shall only be third party sellers, and no eCommerce store can be run on the eCommerce marketplace platform.
+In major changes to eCommerce rules, the Ministry of Consumer Affairs has specified that an eCommerce marketplace entity shall not sell any goods owned or controlled by it on the such an eCommerce marketplace platform.
+All the sellers on the platform shall only be third-party sellers, and no eCommerce store can be run on the eCommerce marketplace platform.

 These changes come in the Consumer Protection (eCommerce) Rules, 2020 and the government has sought comments on it.

-The changes in rules to be notified will cut on complaints of discounts, and sales by related parties by foreign eCommerce majors.
+The changes in rules to be notified will cut complaints of discounts and sales by related parties by foreign eCommerce majors.

 An eCommerce marketplace entity means an eCommerce entity, which provides an information technology platform on a digital or electronic network to facilitate transactions between buyers and sellers.